agoogleuser/agoogleuser/README.md

 - 👋 Hi, I’m @agoogleuser
 - 👀 I’m interested in ...Embedded Software Developement
 - 🌱 I’m currently learning ...
-Electronics and Communication Engineering (Embedded Hardware and Software and HDL)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+OSEK OS (AUTOSAR)

 <!---
 agoogleuser/agoogleuser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.